 The data breach compromised both personally identifiable information (PII) and protected health information (PHI).
 Exposed information may include date of birth, Social Security number, driver’s license number, passport number, financial account number, medical history, mental and physical treatment information, diagnosis information, prescription information, treating/referring physician, patient number, Medicare/Medicaid information and health insurance information including policy number, member ID, and/or group number.

-Rural Health Services disclosed the data breach to the Massachusetts Attorney General's office on June 12, 2025, reporting two Massachusetts residents affected.
+Rural Health Services also disclosed the data breach to the Massachusetts Attorney General's office on June 12, 2025, reporting two Massachusetts residents affected.
 Rural Health Services published an updated Notice of Data Security Incident on its own website on June 13, 2025.

 Rural Health Services launched an investigation and contacted law enforcement.
 Affected individuals were notified by mail on or about June 13, 2025.